digital-asset/daml-finance/docs/source/packages/interfaces/daml-finance-interface-account.rst

   specifies parties controlling incoming and outgoing transfers, and allows for crediting and debiting holdings
 - :ref:`Util <module-daml-finance-interface-account-util-56106>`:
-  Utility functions related to accounts, e.g., getting the custodian or owner of an account
+  Utility functions related to accounts, e.g., getting the custodian or the owner of an account